C7-Game/Prototype/C7/UtilScenes/readme.md

 ## TempTiles

-While working on LegacyMap I need a set of 'native' tiles to pull data from.
-We have no native structures yet, so this is a temporary and exploratory scene and code to read a legacy SAV file and provide data for the LegacyMap renderer.
+While working on Civ3Map I need a set of 'native' tiles to pull data from.
+We have no native structures yet, so this is a temporary and exploratory scene and code to read a legacy SAV file and provide data for the Civ3Map renderer.

 Mock city and unit data may be included, too, as their info will be needed to draw a game-ready map.